Forum 7 series owners (but not

 Axel's reply: Here's where your house analogy goes wrong- I am not pointing my finger at the prior owner of the car, but at the manufacturer of the car, just as you would point your finger at the builder of your house, if you found out that it was built on a faulty foundation- which would certainly not be the fault of the house's prior owner.
 If you learned your house was built on a faulty foundation, even if it was years later, and that the builder had built many others the same way, I assure you that it would be no laughing matter.
 The reason BMW should care is that this car is not my first BMW, but my fifth, which would make me an excellent candidate to buy a sixth.
 I have always used only BMW parts and have it serviced at a BMW dealership, both of which benefit BMW.
 It is actually the members of this Forum that appear to benefit BMW the least, because you folks seem to service your own cars and buy non-BMW parts, and are very unlikely to ever buy a new BMW.
 By they way, I do not anger easily, and tire even less easily, so plan on seeing me here for quite a while.

-Time to IGNORE Axel.
-The guy is only doing this to get website traffic.
+this to get website traffic.
 I'm OUT ! ! !

 Thomas M. (1988 735i) <email address on file>